12 tips for visiting Pompeii (plus how to climb Vesuvius)

 5. Don’t take one of the guided tours touted outside the ruins

-6. Do take an official guided tour of Pompeii
+6. Do take a guided tour of Pompeii

 If you want to be certain of getting on a tour in your language and at the right time, or if you want a private guide for your group you can book a tour in advance.

-Our (official) tour guide at Pompeii was excellent value at 15 euro for a 2 hour small group tour.
-Taking a tour is a must when visiting Pompeii.
+Our (official) guide at Pompeii was excellent value at 15 euro for a 2 hour small group tour.

 We had a great guide who’d been a little boy when Vesuvius last erupted in 1944 and he really helped bring the city to life for us.
 You’ll move quickly and see a lot in two hours, but…